-Recruitment occurred between 12 April 2019 to 27 March 2020.
-The CONSORT[41] flow chart is presented as Figure 1.
+Recruitment occurred between 12 April 2019 and 27 March 2020.
+The Consolidated Standards of Reporting Trial flowchart is presented as figure 1.
 In total, 230 participants were randomised.
 Six were randomised in error, resulting in an analysable population of 224 participants (85 usual care; 139 experimental).

 Due to the COVID-19 pandemic, 47 participants that had consented to take part in the study could not be randomised and the trial was stopped 30 participants short of its planned sample size.
-All elective

-THRs and TKRs were cancelled as part of the UK national COVID-19 lockdown (23rd March 2020).
+All elective THRs and TKRs were cancelled as part of the UK national COVID-19 lockdown (23 March 2020).
 Group-based physiotherapy classes within the participating hospital outpatient settings (a mechanism this trial relied on for both treatment groups) were also halted.
 Consequently, it was not feasible to continue the trial for the final 30 planned participants.